HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

-Reload your browser and look at our beautiful routes, but..... oh wait.....
-Where is the rendered content!?!?
+Reload your browser and look at our beautiful routes, but..... oh wait....?!?!
+Where is the rendered content?

 If you open up your browser dev tools console You should be seeing the error: `Uncaught Error: A <Router> may have only one child element`.
-What does this mean.
-Well a __Router__ component can only have one child, but we just add in 3 children to the __Router__ component.
-To remedy this problem we need to place all of the __Route__ component into a `<div>` tag.
+What does this mean?
+Well a __Router__ component can only have one child, but we just gave it 3 children.
+To remedy this problem we need to place all of the __Route__ components into a `<div>` tag.
 Lets take the parent `<div>` tag and nest it inside of the __Router__ component instead like this:

 ```javascript
 return (